 Jamali et al (2015) Hypoxia-induced carbonic anhydrase IX facilitates lactate flux in human breast cancer cells by non-catalytic function.
 Sci Rep 5 13605 PMID: 26337752

 Do you know of a great paper that uses AR-C155858 from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for AR-C155858